for-giobbe/PAINT/markdowns/part_2.md

 Then contaminant contigs are identified.
-In this step proteomes undergo homology serches against UniRef90 - which differently from UniProt includes taxonomy - and reurn all hits taxa ids.
+In this step proteomes undergo homology serches against UniRef90 - which differently from UniProt includes taxonomy - and reurn all hits taxids.
 The homology search is performed using blastp-fast and an evalue of 1e-7 with the parameters ```-max_target_seqs 50 -max_hsps 1``` to fasten the process.
 Subsequently [Taxonkit](https://bioinf.shenwei.me/taxonkit/) will exctract each hit full lineage and flag as contaminants all contigs which don not have at least 80% of the hits